-I don’t own a lot of make-up, I don’t wear a lot (just enough to try and disguise my perpetual lack of sleep) and I’m certainly not very expert at applying it.
+I don’t own a lot of make-up and I’m certainly not very expert at applying it.
 However, all three of my girls are obsessed by it.
-They are constantly rummaging around in my make-up bag and always asking if they can put make-up on me… err, no!
+They are constantly rummaging around in my make-up bag and always asking if they can put make-up on me.

 I certainly don’t make a big thing of putting on make-up and my whole routine takes less than five minutes, so where has the obsession come from?
 Should I be worried that they’ve all taken to preening themselves in front of the mirror and that the younger two are always banging on about wanting to wear ‘beautiful dresses’?